color-theory/cppFundamentals/01-Principals/notes.md

 ## 1.2 Achieving a Better Solution

-* Time performing Analysis and Design is well spent.
+* Time performing Analysis and Design is well spent

 ## Evaluation of Designs and Solutions